 These patients usually were in very severe pain and in search of pain relief, so they decided to give it a try, but quit.
 Why?
 For two reasons:

 - They could not stand the side effects!
 The side effects are usually drowsiness or feeling very dopey or spacey.
 They just didn’t feel mentally as sharp.
 And, of course, the weight gain!

 You might be asking yourself, shouldn’t there be another group?
 And you are right, there should be.
 That would be the, “I take the drug, it’s awesome and I have no side effects!”
 Sadly, from my experience, this is the smallest group, and I seldom hear about it.

-So, the message is that if you’re suffering from neuropathy or restless leg type symptoms start asking the more difficult question: what other options do I have?
+So, the message is that if you’re experiencing neuropathic pain from neuropathy or restless leg type symptoms start asking the more difficult question: what other options do I have?
 Is it worth the risk of potential weight gain, high blood pressure, diabetes or worsening of your diabetes, cancer, and arthritic joints?

 Start looking behind another door, a door of hope.
 Consider shutting the door of drug treatment and learn about ways to make your nerve pain a memory!